Code Maintenance Committee (CMC)

 Next CMC Meeting

-- This is an open meeting that includes public comment and discussion of any CDT Code action request before the committee.
+This is an open meeting that includes public comment and discussion of any CDT Code action request before the committee, and where CMC member organization representatives discuss and vote to accept or take other action on each item on the agenda.

 Past CMC Meeting Action Reports